“I imagine that women and men are equal…”

 Using the Medicine Wheel Teachings as our vehicle, we journey into the Great Mystery of the Benevolent Matriarchal / Patriarchal Energy to unlock our Sacredness.

-This Teaching Circle take an experiential approach.
-The more actively you participate in your own process, the more you will gain from the experience.
+These Circles take an experiential approach.
+The more actively you participate in your own process the more you will gain from the experience.

 These Gathering Circles bring women together to delve into the mystery and magick within us.

 Each Gathering is different.
 Every time we come together in Circle, we honour ourselves & each other for who we are and our current state of being.

 We explore teachings, tools and guided processes that help us to align more intimately to ourselves and awaken more fully to our Sacred Feminine so we can feel vital, energetic, empowered & supported to be ourselves.